 Japan dismisses Olympics cancellation report as teams back Games

-TOKYO, Japan (AFP) — Japan dismissed a report claiming officials see cancelling the Tokyo Olympics as inevitable on Friday, as heavyweights the United States, Canada, and Australia said they were still preparing for the Games.
+TOKYO, Japan (AFP) — Japan dismissed a report claiming officials see cancelling the Tokyo Olympics as inevitable yesterday, as heavyweights the United States, Canada and Australia said they were still preparing for the Games.

-It is the latest report to cast doubt on the troubled 2020 Games, which were postponed over the coronavirus last year but have been hit by a surge in cases and plunging public support.
+It is the latest report to cast doubt on the troubled 2020 Games, which were postponed over the novel coronavirus last year and have been hit by a surge in cases and plunging public support.

-Prime Minister Yoshihide Suga on Friday insisted he was "determined" to hold the event "as proof that mankind will have overcome the virus".
+Prime Minister Yoshihide Suga yesterday insisted he was "determined" to hold the event "as proof that mankind will have overcome the virus".

 Tokyo 2020 organisers said they were "fully focused on hosting the Games this summer".